 Gerber Shard is an excellent small multi-tool for its size.
 It may not be a replacement for large, dedicated tools intended for specific jobs.
 But having something readily available, portable, and durable for tacking small tasks, it is always nice to have a backup tool that can do the job.
 It complements larger multi-tools or a Swiss Army knife.
 Attach it to your keychain and have a reliable tool that you won’t regret having.

-Gerber Shard is small, very handy, and cost next to nothing, so if you need a small useful pocket tool don’t hesitate to get one.
+Gerber Shard is small, very handy, and costs next to nothing.
+If you need a small useful pocket tool don’t hesitate to get one.
 There’s no reason for you not to have it and when the need arises, you will be glad that you have a Gerber Shard in your key ring.
 If you need a no-nonsense keychain tool, or know someone to gift it to that would appreciate a minimalist tool, this is the thing to get.
 It is available in two finishes, black or silver.

 – Overall length: 2.75 in